As your child grows, their ability to play and freely explore the surrounding world grows, as does their natural curiosity.

 Unfortunately, as all parents know, sugar and teeth aren’t a good mix.

 Untreated tooth decay can cause the teeth to weaken as cavities are formed.
-In some cases, this can reach the internal parts of the tooth, causing it to break more easily – especially when eating hard and solid foods.
+In some cases, this can reach the internal parts of the tooth, leading to an exposed tooth nerve causing it to break more easily – especially when eating hard and solid foods.

 Enamel erosion